Proven. Trusted. Secure.

 Trust is earned.
 You and 2.5 million+ developers trust us with securing your secrets through dotenv.
 Thank you.
-It’s a good start, but the challenges for Dotenv Vault are different.
-We are earning your trust again.
+It’s a solid foundation, but the challenges for Dotenv Vault are different and we are earning your trust again.

 Let’s get started.
 See how it works below.

 Learn more about security in the security docs.

 Here's additional specifications that went into build Dotenv Vault.